microsoft/Mastering-the-Marketplace/saas/labs/lab3-install-pub-portal/README.md

 1. In Visual Studio, open the `appsetting.json` file in the **PublisherPortal** project.
 1. Replace `YOUR_DOMAIN` with the same value you use in the `appsettings.json` file for the LandingPage project.
-1. Replace `TENANT_ID` use the Tenant ID of the tenant you are working in.
+1. Replace `TENANT_ID` with the Tenant ID of the tenant you are working in.
 To find the Tenant ID, do the following.
     1. Type **Tenant** into the command bar at the top of the Azure portal and select **Tenant properties**.
     1. Find the **Tenant ID** field and copy the value into the `appsettings.json` file.
 1. Replace `CLIENT_ID` with the **Application (client) ID** of the app registration you created in the above exercise.